Muhammad-Sabir/alumni-portal/README.md

 # alumni-portal

-This is a full stack app made using react and django.
+This is a full stack app made using React.js and Django.